mlojek/cma_neuroevolution/results.md

 # CMA-ES Neuroevolution - Experiment results
 To evaluate the performance of CMA-ES neuroevolution, I conducted a comparative study against gradient optimization methods.
-Each optimizer was executed 25 independent times to obtain robust performance metrics.
-To ensure fair comparisons, a consistent random seed (42) was utilized for dataset splitting and CMA-ES initialization across all experiments.
+Each optimizer was executed 25 independent times to obtain various performance metrics.
+To ensure fair comparisons, a constant random seed (42) was used for dataset splitting and CMA-ES initialization across all experiments.
 Model layer initialization was performed with a different random seed for each of the 25 runs (ranging from 0 to 24), applied for all optimizers within a given run.
+This setup was selected to evaluate the optimizers for various "starting points" for the optimized model, while also ensuring fair comparison between the various methods.

 To ensure that each optimizer works to the best of it's ability, hyperparameter optimization was performed using the `src/tune_hyperparameters.py` script.
 Specifically, the learning rate was optimized for gradient-based methods, and both the population size and initial sigma were optimized for CMA-ES variants.

 To prevent overfitting and optimize training efficiency, an early stopping mechanism was implemented.
-Model training was monitored based on the validation loss.
-If the validation loss did not improve by a predefined margin selected for each dataset, for three consecutive epochs, the training process was ended to avoid overfitting.
+During training, if the validation loss did not improve by a set margin selected for each dataset, for three consecutive epochs, the training process was ended to avoid overfitting.

 Performance was assessed based on a comprehensive set of metrics, including loss and accuracy on the training, validation, and testing datasets.
 Additionally, the training time in seconds and the total number of model and gradient evaluations required for convergence were measured.

 To determine the statistical significance of the observed differences, the non-parametric Mann-Whitney U test was selected.
 The resulting p-values are reported in the subsequent tables.
 For measurements of loss, training time, and the number of evaluations, lower values indicate better performance, while for accuracy, higher values are better.
 A p-value below 0.05 signifies that the performance of the optimizer in the row is statistically significantly better than that of the optimizer in the column.

 # Iris dataset
-- add problem description
+Iris dataset is a classification dataset with 150 samples of 4 continous parameters of the dimensions of iris petals.
+The samples below to 3 classes signifying a different iris species.
+This dataset is small and low-dimensional, and should be and easy task for the neural network.

 ### Mean values
+The table below lists the mean values of metrics for each optimizer.
+The **bold** values signify the best performance based on the statistical tests.

 |    | optimizer       |     time |   train_loss |   train_acc |   val_loss |   val_acc |   test_loss |   test_acc |   model_evals |   grad_evals |
 |----|-----------------|----------|--------------|-------------|------------|-----------|-------------|------------|---------------|--------------|
 |  0 | sgd             |**0.203** |       0.6343 |      0.9187 |     0.6825 |    0.868  |      0.6729 |     0.8787 |  **1753**     |        80.16 |